fastoch/Networking/Cisco_Switch_config.md

 - I also assign an IP address to the second laptop: 10.10.20.5 255.255.255.0 with a gateway of 10.10.20.1 (VLAN 20)
 - Now, I can try pinging laptop 2 from laptop 1 and vice-versa
 - if pings get responses, it means that inter-VLAN routing works well between VLAN 10 and VLAN 20

 ---

+## Configure DHCP and exclude an IP range

+---